ivancheban/docsy-site/content/en/docs/static-site-generators/docs-as-code-tools-for-technical-writer.md

 ## Docusaurus and MkDocs Material

 Have you heard about [Docusaurus](https://docusaurus.io/) and [MkDocs Material](https://squidfunk.github.io/mkdocs-material/)?
 These are static site generators (SSGs) that build a static documentation site.
 These SSGs use the [docs-as-code](../docs-as-code) approach, Markdown, and git.
 They're designed specifically for technical writers or developers who want to stand up a nice-looking docs site effortlessly and quickly.
-I wrote a [comprehensive guide](../docs-as-code/#docusaurus-static-site-generator) how to start working with Docusaurus a couple of years ago.
+I wrote a [comprehensive guide](../docs-as-cod/#docusaurus-static-site-generator) how to start working with Docusaurus a couple of years ago.
 As this tool is developed, some things could have changed.
 That's why I'm going to go step by step again to deploy a Docusaurus documentation site.
-While Docusaurus remains my number one go-to documentation site generator, there's one thing which I still need to try with it: docs versioning.

 [MkDocs Material](https://squidfunk.github.io/mkdocs-material/) has long been on my list of the best SSGs for documentation sites.
 Material theme of MkDocs is designed for documentation writers.
 It has many features, you'd better consult their documentation.
-I was able to build a [test site](https://ivancheban.github.io/my-project/0.3/) with docs versioning.
-It's not that straightforward though.
-Anyway, I'll try to reproduce the steps and build another one with step by step instructions.

 ## Docusaurus